wikistat/Training-ML---EUR-NanoX/README.md

 #### Target participants
-This training session is for researchers, students, engineers who wish to reinforce or extend their theoretical background and practical knowledge on automatic data analysis by statistical learning algorithms.
+This training session is for researchers, students, engineers who wish to reinforce or extend their theoretical background and practical knowledge on automatic data analysis by learning algorithms.

 #### Prerequisites